-The facility is expected to have an indefinite lifespan.
-It is considered unlikely that the facility will be decommissioned.
+It is thus considered unlikely that the facility will be decommissioned.
 However, it is likely that the facility will may be upgraded or enlarged as part of maintenance and the replacement of individual components with more appropriate technology/infrastructure available at that time.

-- The relevant mitigation measures contained under the construction section should be applied during decommissioning and therefore is not repeated in this section. - Site preparation activities will include confirming the integrity of the access to the site to accommodate required equipment, preparation of the site (e.g. lay down areas, construction platform) and the mobilisation of construction equipment. - Disassembled components will be reused, recycled, or disposed of in accordance - Specific consideration must be given to ways to minimise waste and wastage in maintenance and the decommissioning phase of the proposed development. - Equipment used in the plant must be recycled and re-used where possible to avoid the filling of already limited landfill space.
+- The relevant mitigation measures contained under the construction section should be applied during decommissioning and therefore is not repeated in this section. - Site preparation activities will include confirming the integrity of the access to the site to accommodate required equipment, preparation of the site (e.g. lay down areas, construction platform) and the mobilisation of construction equipment. - Disassembled components will be reused, recycled, or disposed of in accordance - Specific consideration must be given to ways to minimise waste and wastage in maintenance and the decommissioning phase of the proposed development. - Equipment used in the plant must be recycled and re-used where possible to avoid the filling of already limited landfill space. - Batteries must be re-used or recycled.

-APPENDIX 1: DECLARATION OF UNDERSTA NDING 211 2 212 12
+APPENDIX 1: DECLARATION OF UNDERSTANDING